vispy/vispy2-sandbox/research/graphics_types.md

 * edge_color
 * angle

+### Points

+A simpler flavor of points.
+Not sure if we need these - if you set the type to round and the edge_width to 0 you have the same thing.

 ### Line

 TODO: I'm confused about the difference between a Path and a Line in Datoviz.